Order-Preserving outer automorphisms of free and surface groups: Motivating examples

 \begin{proof} If $P$ defines a bi-order on $K$ that is preserved by $\tau$, then $P \cup \mu^{-1}(\{k \mid k >0\})$ defines a bi-order on $F$.
 Since $\mu\circ\varphi = \mu$, the kernel $K$ of $\mu$ is preserved by $\varphi$.
 Furthermore, if $P$ is also preserved by $\varphi|_K$, then the bi-order defined in \cref{eq:OrderOnF2} on $F$ is preserved by $\varphi$. \end{proof} Therefore, to show that $\varphi$ is order-preserving, we will construct a bi-order $P$ on $K$ that is invariant under $\varphi$ and $\tau$.
 Using the lower central series of $K$, we can define an abundance of bi-orders on $K$.
 Let $K_1 = K$ and $K_m =[K_{m-1},K]$ be the $m^{th}$ term in the lower central series of $K$.

 \begin{fact} To specify a bi-order $P$ on $K$, it suffices to specify a left-order $P_m$ on each quotient $K_m/K_{m+1}$. \end{fact}

-\begin{proof} The key properties of the lower central series of $K$, a free group (finitely generated or not) are: \begin{itemize} \item The series is cofinal $\displaystyle\bigcap_m^\infty K_m = \{1\}$. \item The successive quotient $K_m/K_{m+1}$ is abelian for all $m \geq 1$. \item The induced action of $K$ on $K_m/K_{m+1}$ by conjugation is trivial. \end{itemize} Let $P_m$ be any left-order on $K_m/K_{m+1}$, and hence bi-order since $K_m/K_{m+1}$ is abelian.
+\begin{proof} The key properties of the lower central series of $K$, a free group (finitely generated or not) are: \begin{itemize} \item The series is cofinal $\displaystyle\bigcap_{m=1}^\infty K_m = \{1\}$. \item The successive quotient $K_m/K_{m+1}$ is abelian for all $m \geq 1$. \item The induced action of $K$ on $K_m/K_{m+1}$ by conjugation is trivial. \end{itemize} Let $P_m$ be any left-order on $K_m/K_{m+1}$, and hence bi-order since $K_m/K_{m+1}$ is abelian.
 A bi-order $P$ on $K$ is constructed from the lower central series as follows.
-Since the lower central series of $K$ is cofinal, for any $\gamma \in K$ there exists the smallest $m$ such that the image of $\gamma$ in $K_{m}/K_{m+1}$ is non-trivial.
+Since the lower central series of $K$ is cofinal, for any $\gamma \in K$ there exists a smallest $m$ such that the image of $\gamma$ in $K_{m}/K_{m+1}$ is non-trivial.
 We say that $\gamma$ is in $P$ if and only if the image of $\gamma$ in $K_{m}/K_{m+1}$ is in $P_m$.
-The fact that the series is cofinal implies that every non-trivial element of $K$ is either in $P$ or not in $P$.
+Since the lower central series is cofinal, every non-trivial element of $K$ is either in $P$ or not in $P$.
 The set $P$ forms a semigroup in $K$ since $P_m$ are all semigroups in the corresponding quotients.
 The fact that the induced action of $K$ on $K_m/K_{m+1}$ by conjugation is trivial implies that $P$ defines a bi-order on $K$. \end{proof}

 Since $K_m$ is a characteristic subgroup of $K$, the subgroup $K_m$ is preserved by any automorphism $\psi$ of $K$.
 The automorphism $\psi$ induces an automorphism $\psi_m$ on the quotient $K_m/K_{m+1}$.
 It follows directly from the construction above that if $P_m$ is invariant under $\psi_m$ for all $m \geq 1$, then the bi-order $P$ is also $\psi$-invariant.
-Therefore to find a bi-order $P$ on $K$ that is $\varphi$- and $\tau$- invariant, we want to find a family of left-orders $\{P_m\}_{m \geq 1}$ such that each $P_m$ is $\varphi_m$ and $\tau_m$ -invariant for all $m$.
+Therefore, to find a bi-order $P$ on $K$ that is $\varphi$- and $\tau$- invariant, we want to find a family of left-orders $\{P_m\}_{m \geq 1}$ such that each $P_m$ is $\varphi_m$ and $\tau_m$ -invariant for all $m$.